 names of data variables that are shown in the popups in

 list of formatting options for the popup values.
-See the argument
+Output of

 name of the data variable that specifies the indices of the spatial features.
 Only used for